Generating a playlist

 • Create other categories in a similar fashion.

 Once all categories are created, define the rotation.
 To do that, select a category in the list and click the right-arrow button (you can also drag-and-drop a category).
 The category will be added to the Rotation window.
-To change the order of categories in the list, use the up-arrow and down-arrow buttons.
+To change the order of categories in the list, use the up and down arrows.
 To delete a category from the list, use the “–” button.
-To move categories within the list, drag-and-drop them using a mouse.
+To move categories within the list, drag and drop them with a mouse.

 In the example above, the following rotation will be created:

-In the example, we needed a eight-hour-long playlist, so we checked the Total playlist length check box and set the corresponding parameter at 8 hours 0 minutes.
-(If the check box were unchecked, the generator would go through the Playlist Structure only once, and then the playlist generation would be finished.)
+In the example, we needed an eight-hour-long playlist, so we checked the Total playlist length check box and set the corresponding parameter to 8 hours 0 minutes.
+(If the check box were unchecked, the generator would go through the Rotation only once, and then the playlist generation would be finished.)

-When the Total playlist length check box is checked (as in the example), the generator will repeat the pattern (cycling through the Playlist Structure) until the desired duration is reached.
+When the Total playlist length check box is checked (as in the example), the generator will repeat the pattern (cycling through the Rotation) until the desired duration is reached.

 In the end, you should see something like this: